xrdocs/8000/_blogs/cisco-8608-architecture.md

 [[Cisco Software Download]](https://software.cisco.com/download/home/286324878) page to download the Cisco IOS XR software images.

-## Cisco 8608 Slots and Ports identification
+## Cisco 8608 Slot and Port identification
-Slots and ports numbering are here:
+Slots numberingSlot numbering on the Cisco 8608 from the front goes On front view of the Cisco 8608 chassis, left to right direction is MPA0 to MPA7 and, RP0 to RP1.

 <b>Slots numbering</b>
 On front view of the Cisco 8608 chassis, left to right direction is MPA0 to MPA7, RP0 to RP1.